How to Measure and Train Zone 2, with Jared Berg

 Jared Berg 07:25

-now you’re starting to kind of talk about the profile of an athlete, really is kind of where we’re going into and so if you have an athlete, say, like, you know, someone like someone like Trevor, or like a more of an endurance cyclist, somebody doing, you know, long, focusing on longer 100 mile gravel races or Ironman type training events, their threshold, or top of Zone Two is could be at a different percentage of their actual functional threshold power.
+Exactly!
+Now you’re starting to kind of talk about the profile of an athlete, really is kind of where we’re going into and so if you have an athlete, someone like Trevor or more of an endurance cyclist, somebody focusing on longer 100 mile gravel races or Ironman type training events.
+Their threshold or top of Zone Two could be at a different percentage of their actual functional threshold power.

 Trevor Connor 08:54